NOTE: FOR SECURITY REASONS

 How to witness to your family members who are Muslims?

 We all have friends and family members who are Muslims; and this session is designed for believers who have family members who are Muslim.
 The session will be a panel discussion with believers from a Muslim background and those who have discipled believers from a Muslim background.
 They will discuss how they have dealt with issues relating to being a witness to family members.
-This session will also introduce attendees to the ministry of Jesus for Muslims.

 - Panel Discussions including Missionaries with Muslim family members and Muslim Background Believers